-If you’re into nature, you’ll love looking at these gorgeous photos of the 10 most beautiful forests in China, and may even be inspired to visit some of them.
+If you’re into nature, you’ll love looking at these gorgeous photos of the 10 most beautiful forests in China, and you may even be inspired to visit some of them.

-each Forest has its own kinds of majestic trees, wonderful waterways, and unique animals.
+Each forest has its own kinds of majestic trees, wonderful waterways, and unique animals.